Our safeguarding training ensures that volunteers offer girls a safe space where they can have fun, learn and grow

 A Safe Space, Level 1 – An introduction

-For all volunteers including occasional helpers, GO coordinators, home contacts and parent helpers, peer educators and young leaders including those doing the Young Leader qualification (age 14+).
+For all volunteers including occasional helpers, GO coordinators, home contacts, peer educators and young leaders.

 A Safe Space, Level 2 – Creating a safe space

-For leaders, assistant leaders, unit helpers, leaders in training, young leaders including those doing the Young Leader qualification, peer educators and those that are doing level 3 and 4.
+For leaders, assistant leaders, unit helpers, leaders in training, young leaders, peer educators, those attending residential events and those that need level 3 and 4.

 A Safe Space, Level 3 – Recognising, telling and taking action

-For anyone leading a team of adults, leaders in charge (or at least one leader per unit with module four of the Leadership qualification), mentors, advisers, coordinators (except GO coordinators), licence holders on residentials, trainers, tutors and those doing level 4.
+For anyone leading a team of adults, at least one leader per unit (leader, assistant leader, leader in training), mentors, advisers, coordinators (except GO coordinators), licence holders on residentials, trainers, tutors and those doing level 4.